 ❌ Upgradability matters: MacBooks are like big smartphones: you can't upgrade RAM, storage, or anything else, so choose carefully when purchasing

-The MacBook Pro 16 is an absolute beast of a laptop - it will make light work of virtually any video editing project you have lined up, and all in a device that's incredibly slim and light considering the power that lies within.
-Of course all this doesn't come cheap, but you do get what you pay for.
+Despite being a year old now, the MacBook Pro 16 is still an absolute beast of a laptop.
+It will make light work of virtually any video editing project you have lined up, and all in a device that's incredibly slim and light considering the power that lies within.
+Of course all this doesn't come cheap, but it's still a bit cheaper than the latest M4 model, so if you're sensitive to price, it's very much worth considering.

 During our testing we found the MacBook Pro 16 aced our benchmark tests, both processing and graphical, while also being incredibly slick to use in real-world scenarios.
-Even when exporting a 4K video while also opening RAW files in Photoshop, we were able to continue working as though nothing was happening - there's that much power in reserve.
+Even when exporting a 4K video while also opening RAW files in Photoshop, we were able to continue working as though nothing was happening: there's that much power.

-Then factor the beautiful, color-accurate screen, stellar speaker quality, sharp webcams, and excellent keyboard and trackpad, and this is simply the best all-round package for a serious video editing laptop.
+Then factor the beautiful, color-accurate screen, stellar speaker quality, sharp webcams, and excellent keyboard and trackpad, and this remains a great, all-round package for serious video editing.

 ✅ Image quality is paramount: With its OLED display, you get first-class vibrancy, contrast and color accuracy.
 And unlike a MacBook's screen, it's even touch-sensitive.